Field Artillery Branch (United States)

-The Field Artillery Branch is a combat arms branch of the United States Army that is responsible for field artillery.
+The Field Artillery Branch of the United States Army is part the "Maneuver, Fires and Effects" (MFE) classification, in accordance with current organizational doctrine.

 Historical background

 The U.S. Army Field Artillery branch traces its origins to 17 November 1775 when the Continental Congress, unanimously elected Henry Knox "Colonel of the Regiment of Artillery".
 The regiment formally entered service on 1 January 1776.
-During the 19th Century a total of seven Artillery regiments were formed which contained a mixture of "heavy" artillery companies and "light" artillery batteries.
+During the 19th century a total of seven Artillery regiments were formed which contained a mixture of "heavy" artillery companies and "light" artillery batteries.
 The light artillery batteries took the role of field artillery although they did not use that designation.
-The seven artillery regiments were designated as regiments of artillery and were not distinguished as being either "coast" or "field" artillery as was the practice in the 20th Century.
+The seven artillery regiments were designated as regiments of artillery and were not distinguished as being either "coast" or "field" artillery as was the practice in the 20th century.

-In the reorganization of the Army by the Act of 2 February 1901, the seven Artillery regiments were reorganized as the Artillery Corps.
-The Corps was split into 195 battery-sized units, called companies at the time, of Field Artillery and Coast Artillery.
-In 1907 the Artillery Corps was reorganized into the Field Artillery and the Coast Artillery Corps.
+In the reorganization of the Army by an act of Congress passed on 2 February 1901, the seven Artillery regiments were reorganized as the Artillery Corps.
+The Corps was also split into 195 battery-sized units (called companies at the time) of Field Artillery and Coast Artillery.
+In 1907, the Artillery Corps was reorganized into the Field Artillery and the Coast Artillery Corps.
 Although presently Field Artillery and Air Defense Artillery are separate branches, both inherit the traditions of the Artillery branch.

 In 1907, the Field Artillery companies of the Artillery Corps were organized into six Field Artillery regiments.
 In 1916, as the United States was preparing for its eventual entry into World War I, these six regiments were supplemented by 15 more Field Artillery regiments.
 During World War I numerous other Field Artillery Regiments were organized in the National Guard and National Army, which were mobilized to supplement the Regular Army.

 Lineage

 In 1924 the Army organized the Coast Artillery Corps into regiments.
-The first seven regiments retained the lineage of the seven Artillery regiments which existed in the 19th Century.
+The first seven regiments retained the lineage of the seven Artillery regiments which existed in the 19th century.
 The Coast Artillery Corps was disbanded in 1950 and its units were consolidated with the Field Artillery in the Artillery branch.
-In 1968 the Artillery branch divided into Field Artillery and Air Defense Artillery branches with the newly formed 1st through 7th Air Defense Artillery regiments retaining the lineage of the seven 19th Century artillery regiments.
+In 1968 the Artillery branch divided into Field Artillery and Air Defense Artillery branches with the newly formed 1st through 7th Air Defense Artillery regiments retaining the lineage of the seven 19th century artillery regiments.

 Although the oldest Artillery regiments in the Army are in the Air Defense Artillery branch, this is not necessarily the case for individual units below the regimental level.
 For example, the 1st Battalion of the 5th Field Artillery traces its lineage to the Alexander Hamilton Battery, formed in 1776, which is the oldest Artillery unit in the active United States Army and is the only Regular Army unit which can trace its lineage to the American Revolution.

-The oldest Field Artillery unit in the U.S. Army is 1st Battalion, 101st Field Artillery, Massachusetts Army National Guard, which traces its origins to December 1636.
+The oldest Field Artillery unit in the U.S. Army is the 1st Battalion, 101st Field Artillery, Massachusetts Army National Guard, which traces its origins to December 1636.
 Originally an Infantry unit, it was reorganized as an Artillery unit in 1916.